Alfastrek/Digital-Hand-Cricket-GAME/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Python installed.
-3. Open the Jupyter Notebook file `Hand_Cricket_Game.ipynb` in your Jupyter environment.
+3. Open the Jupyter Notebook file `handcricketwidgets.ipynb` in your Jupyter environment.
 4. Run the notebook cell by cell to play the game and enjoy!

 ## Acknowledgments